lchski/lucascherkewski.com/_newsletters/2019-06-09-92-working-carrying-capacity.md

 Today and yesterday have been quiet.
 Though I was out and about, I had no strict plans.
 It’s a refreshing change from the regimented work week.
 With too many of these weekends I grow uneasy, thinking I could do more.
 But for now, I’m indulging myself.

+Before I go: here’s a random link from the archives, on [finding the names of the people portrayed in a set of faded daguerreotypes](https://consecratedeminence.wordpress.com/2018/03/23/sacrifice-your-darlings/).
+(Literally “from the archives”—get it?)

 All the best for the week ahead!

 Lucas